-As long as you have a registered title the information relating to your ownership will be retained by HMLR under a Title Number.
-It is possible to execute a search at the Land Registry, find your house and secure up to date copies of the Registered Entries for a small fee.
-If the title is Leasehold then the Land Registry will also normally hold a file duplicate of the Registered Lease and again, a copy can be obtained for twenty pounds.
+Assuming you have a registered title the details of your proprietorship will be evidenced by HMLR with a Title Number.
+It is possible to conduct a search at the Land Registry, find your house and get up to date copies of the property title for less than a fiver.
+Where the title is Leasehold then the Land Registry will usually hold a certified duplicate of the Registered Lease and again, a copy can be obtained for twenty pounds.

 As co-executor for the will of my grandfather I am selling a residence in Swansea but live in Grays.
 My conveyancer (who is 260 miles awayneeds me to execute a statutory declaration prior to the transaction finalising.
 Can you recommend a conveyancing practitioner in Grays who can witness and place their company stamp on the document?